Getting Around New Caledonia

 Rent a car and go where you like, when you like

-Renting a car is an excellent way of visiting New Caledonia.
-The road system is very well maintained overall and, unless you intend to drive on the minor mountain roads, you won’t need to rent a 4WD.
+Renting a car is an excellent option for getting around New Caledonia.
+The road system is very well maintained, making it great for a self-drive adventure, and, unless you intend to drive on rural roads, you won’t need to rent a 4WD.

-Note: fuel prices are strictly regulated.
-Whether you fill up at a big supermarket in Noumea or in a remote outback service station, you’ll pay the same price per litre.
+Please note: fuel prices are strictly regulated.
+Whether you fill up at a big supermarket-owned service station in Nouméa or in a remote outback service station, you’ll pay the same price per litre.
 You can’t argue with that!
-Although New Caledonia now boasts a very extensive network of service stations, it’s a good idea to think ahead on Sundays and some public holidays, when you could have more difficulty in finding somewhere open in the North or along the East Coast.
+Although New Caledonia now boasts a very extensive network of service stations, it’s a good idea to plan ahead on Sundays and public holidays, when you could have more difficulty in finding a service station open in the North or along the East Coast.

 Coach routes serving 360 stops

-You don’t fancy driving but you’d still like to travel around the Main Island?
-The long-distance coach network (www.rai.nc - Tel +687 05 81 61) is the ideal solution!
-Offering 25 routes and 360 stops throughout the country, the RAI network of 40 long-distance touring coaches is an easy and affordable way of seeing the sights of New Caledonia.
+Don’t fancy driving but still want to travel around the Main Island with ease?
+The RAI coach network is a great solution for getting around New Caledonia.
+Offering 25 routes and 360 stops across the Main Island, the RAI coach network is an easy and affordable way to see the sights.